Skip to main content

 - name: <image_name>

-Check the status of pods — they should be in
+4. Check the pod status — they should be in the running: status: